 The Reapportionment Process (PDF) flowchart shows the process for approving new state house and senate districts (See Article III, Section 16 of the Florida Constitution).
 It also indicates the paths followed dating back to 1972.
 The process is different for congressional districts, which are set by act of the Legislature and approved by the Governor (there is no mandatory review by the Florida Supreme Court).

-The Florida Constitution directs the Legislature to redraw district boundaries at its Regular Session in the second year following each decennial census, which will began on January 11, 2022.
+The Florida Constitution directs the Legislature to redraw district boundaries at its Regular Session in the second year following each decennial census, which began on January 11, 2022.
 Before and during the 2022 Regular Session, the House and Senate held interim committee meetings, where the respective committees met and conducted the redistricting and reapportionment process.

 Though the COVID-19 pandemic delayed the U.S. Census Bureau’s delivery of population and demographic data, Florida completed the redistricting process within its required timeframe, inclusive of committee stops, public input opportunities, and time for discussion and debate in each of the legislative chambers.

-Please visit www.FloridaRedistricting.gov for more information and access to the same redistricting data and map-drawing application used by the Legislature.
+Please visit www.FloridaRedistricting.gov for more information regarding the redistricting process.

 Between 2010 and 2020, the resident population in Florida increased from 18,801,310 to 21,538,187.
 The average number of people in each congressional district increased from 696,345 to 769,221.
 The average number of people in each of 120 state house districts increased from 156,678 to 179,485.
 The average number of people in each of 40 state senate districts increased from 470,033 to 538,455.